-- 4.1.4 Sustainable Management of Natural Resources (SMNR) ensures that the most is made in Wales of the opportunities that Wales' natural resources provide.
+4.1.4 Sustainable Management of Natural Resources (SMNR) ensures that the most is made in Wales of the opportunities that Wales' natural resources provide.
 This respects the limits of natural processes that continue to be our life support system.
 The overall aim is to ensure that Wales has increasingly resilient and diverse ecosystems that deliver economic, environmental and social benefits.
-Four objectives for SMNR are: - 1.
-Stocks of natural resources are safeguarded and enhanced - 2.
+Four objectives for SMNR are:

+- 1. Stocks of natural resources are safeguarded and enhanced - 2.
 Ecosystems are resilient to expected and unforeseen change - 3.
 Contributing to a circular economy with more efficient use of natural resources - 4.
-Wales has healthy places for people, protected from environmental risks In both England and Wales natural resource management is particularly evident through river catchment management. - 4.1.5 The National Planning Policy Framework (NPPF) for England has a "presumption in favour of sustainable development".
-However this does not automatically apply in AONBs because (under NPPF paragraph 11 footnote 6) there are other specific policies in the NPPF that protect AONBs (paragraph 172) which provide a strong reason for restricting the overall scale, type or distribution of development in the area.
+Wales has healthy places for people, protected from environmental risks are other specific policies in the NPPF that protect AONBs (paragraph 172) which provide a strong reason for restricting the overall scale, type or distribution of development in the area.
 A 2019 High Court case in Haslemere (Surrey Hills AONB) confirmed that the impact of any development on an AONB can provide a reason for refusal that disengages the 'tilted balance' of NPPF 11 d (ii).
 This is effectively the same as excluding it from the presumption in favour of development as it means that the decision-maker can weigh up the harm to the AONB (giving it great weight as required under para 172) against the potential benefits without having to apply a weighting in favour of permission.
 This does not constitute a favour against sustainable development in AONBs and indeed reinforces that change (i.e. development) will occur in many aspects of life and the environment but that where change does occur it must be managed in a manner which contributes to a better quality of life for current and future generations, without undermining the quality of the natural environment.
 Therefore sustainable management means a future Area of Outstanding Natural Beauty which continues to justify its designation as a nationally important area of highly valued functioning landscape with distinctive features and Special Qualities, which is also a living, working area, with vibrant communities where people want to live and work and visit and where they will continue to want to do so.